MattiSG/Watai/README.md

 Watai uses Selenium-WebDriver to automate browsers.
 You will therefore need a Selenium _standalone server_ to send commands to the browsers.

+If you’re under OSX and have [Homebrew](http://mxcl.github.com/homebrew/):

+	brew install selenium-server-standalone

-If you’re under OSX and have [Homebrew](http://mxcl.github.com/homebrew/), simply `brew install selenium-server-standalone` and start it with the command given at the end of the “Caveats” section.
+…and start it with the command given at the end of the “Caveats” section.

 Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) and start it (preferably in the background):